composablesys/collabs/docs/src/guide/data_modeling.md

 ## Examples

 There are some examples below.
-For more examples, see the [Demos](https://github.com/composablesys/collabs/tree/master/demos).
-You may also find exampls in [template-custom-type](https://github.com/composablesys/collabs/tree/master/template-custom-type) be helpful.
+For more examples, see the source code for our [built-in Collabs](https://github.com/composablesys/collabs/tree/master/crdts/src) or [demos](https://github.com/composablesys/collabs/tree/master/demos/apps).

 ### [CPairs](https://github.com/composablesys/collabs/blob/master/template-custom-type/src/custom_type.ts)